How Do You Say ‘Weequahic’?

 For first-time parents, this means…

-- As much communication as you would like via phone and email with Cole, our Administrative Director Cammie Brennan and anyone else you might find helpful.
+- As much communication as you would like via phone and email with Cole or anyone else on our team that you might find helpful.

 - A conversation with our Parent Liaison, Leigh Laughlin, on the packing list and how best to prepare your child (and yourself) for the coming summer.